‘By wisdom a house is built, and through understanding it is established’ Proverbs 24:3

 There are three components within the MA in Theology and Ministry:

 |Core module: Theological and Practical Reflection upon Mission & Ministry||30 credits|

 It is also possible to gain a Postgraduate Certificate in Theology and Ministry by completing two taught modules (60 credits), or a Postgraduate Diploma in Theology and Ministry by completing the core module and three other taught modules (120 credits).

 The MA can be taken full-time in one year, or part-time over two or three years.
 It can be studied residentially or via distance learning, attending block teaching in Durham and accessing term-time teaching online.
 The Postgraduate Certificate and Diploma can also be taken full-time in one year or part-time over two years.
 The distribution of work would normally be as follows.

 |Three Year PT||Core Module

 Elective modules currently available can be viewed here.
 Modules are delivered in a number of ways: 1) fully online using a combination of pre-recorded input and live seminars; 2) in two residential blocks of two and a half days each, Monday – Wednesday morning or Wednesday afternoon – Friday; 3) in blended mode, typically involving one block and one term of seminars (which can be accessed online or in Durham).
+In 2021 – 2022, Cranmer is committed to enabling online access for all MA modules.
 We work with students to establish a pathway that works for them.